-Commonwealth Procurement Rules Explanatory Statement
+Commonwealth Procurement Rules - 1 January 2019 Explanatory Statement

-The Commonwealth Procurement Rules (CPRs) are issued by the Minister for Finance under s105B(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+The Commonwealth Procurement Rules are issued by the Minister for Finance under s105B(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
 As per s105B(2) of the PGPA Act, the instrument is not subject to section 42 (disallowance) of the Legislative Instruments Act 2003.
-This instrument commences on 1 January 2018 and repeals the Commonwealth Procurement Rules (F201L00136).
+This instrument commences on 1 January 2019 and repeals the previous Commonwealth Procurement Rules (F2017L01634).

 The updated CPRs incorporate the requirements of Australia's international trade obligations and government policy in procurement into a set of rules, which apply to Commonwealth procurement.
-The CPRs apply to procurement conducted by non-corporate Commonwealth entities and certain procurements conducted by prescribed corporate Commonwealth entities as listed in section 30 of the PGPA Act.
+The CPRs apply to procurement conducted by non-corporate Commonwealth entities and certain procurements conducted by prescribed corporate Commonwealth entities as listed in section 30 of the PGPA Rule.